sdecena/AWD-Seatwork-1/readme.md

 | Main Page Background | Used for the Background Image of the Main Page. | https://unsplash.com/photos/a-parking-lot-filled-with-lots-of-parked-cars-PMsrwEVDaag |
 | Javascript Event for Buttons | Used to trigger events on buttons whenever an action is done | https://stackoverflow.com/questions/70856440/addeventlistener-to-all-buttons-using-foreach |

+## Documentation

+- 01/24: Created the landing page and header.
+- 01/25: Adjusted the header and created footer.
+- 01/26: Created the car rental page with the 10 cards of the vehicles.
+Also added animations on the rent button and hover for other elements.
+- 01/27: Added the customer information page that confirms the rental.
+Also implemented the javascript for the alerts and the local storage of the rented vehicles and user infos.
+- 01/28: Adjusted some of the javascript codes and the design of the website.
+- 01/29: Fixing some javascript errors and finishing README.